concordion/cubano-demo/README.md

 * Install [Chrome](https://www.google.com/chrome/).
 Used for at least one test.
 * `cd` to a relevant folder
 * `git clone https://github.com/concordion/cubano-demo.git` or download and unzip this project
-* Import as a Gradle project into your IDE (e.g. for Eclipse, ensure [Buildship](http://www.eclipse.org/buildship) is installed, then File > Import > Gradle > Existing Gradle Project > follow the wizard)
+* Import as a Gradle or Maven project into your IDE (e.g. for Eclipse, ensure [Buildship](http://www.eclipse.org/buildship) is installed, then File > Import > Gradle > Existing Gradle Project > follow the wizard)

 ## A note on Configuration Files
 The default configuration for this project is pulled from `config.properties`.
 Default configuration can be overriden by introducing a `user.properties` file.
 Simply override properties in `user.properties` as required (useful for multi developer teams).
 The project supplies a `user.properties.template` which can be used for this purpose.